 Integral within the solarpost is a control system that maximises the power generated by each of the four solar panels.
 During the day, light tracks across each panel illuminating and shading it.
 The control system calculates the optimum power in real time and the charge taken from each panel is adjusted, so harvesting the maximum power for each panel.
 In this way, the solarpost can use the low sunlight levels at high latitudes to develop enough power to meet light brightness requirements.

 No rain ingress into the solarposts occurred during the trial; the solarpost has a IP66 rating which ensures the enclosure is dust tight and protected against powerful jets of water such as can be caused by waves crashing onto the lighting posts during storms.

 Portavadie Marina has one of the most challenging environments in which we have trialled Solarposts and we have been delighted with their reliability and illumination brightness.
 Neither the wet climate nor the short days of a Scottish winter were a problem.
-Jamie Wood, Managing Director of Onthecase
+Jamie wood, Managing Director of onthecase (UK) Ltd

 Energy running costs are zero.
 Maintenance costs are minimal with only an annual light cleaning required to remove any surface dust.
 The lights are sealed against any ingress of either dust or water preventing internal degradation.

 Solarpost lighting posts have been designed and are manufactured in the UK.
-They carry a 3 year guarantee with an expected lifetime of in excess of 10 years.
+They carry a three guarantee with an expected lifetime of in excess of 10 years.